arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 (venv)$ python3 -m pip install mpremote
 ```

-Depending on how you configure python on your machine.
+Depending on how you configure Python on your machine.

 4. Install library